Is Mobile Ordering the Future?

 The second benefit is the thought of not having to talk to anyone after a long day of work.
 Many commuters simply want to pick up their order and leave, without socializing.
-This saves time and energy when you need it most!
+This saves time and energy when they need it most!